equintero88/heartRate_Visualization/README.md

 To run this project, you need to install the following dependencies and meet these requirements:

 1. **Install Node.js**
 This project requires Node.js (which includes npm) for running the WebSocket server.
-Node.js should be installed on your system.
 You can check if Node.js is installed by running in your terminal:
 ```
 node -v
 ```
+If you don't have Node.js in your system you can download it [here](https://nodejs.org/en/download/package-manager).
+After downloading it, install *ws* Library:

 2. **ws Library for Node.js**

 ```
 npm install ws
 ```

 3. **LiveServer plugin for Visual Studio Code**
 ![liveServer](./images/liveServer.png)